pierre-rouleau/pel/README.rst

     the indentation to tabs-based indentation in the buffer so you can see the code better the way *you* want 😎.

-- **Cross-platform Portability** Supports Linux, macOS and Windows, Emacs 26.3 and later, running under a terminal or GUI as an independent Emacs process or under the Emacs daemon.
+- **Cross-platform Portability** supports Linux, macOS and Windows, Emacs 26.3 and later, running under a terminal or GUI as an independent Emacs process or under the Emacs daemon.